 - Write one positive email to someone you know every time you open up your inbox.

-So, take two minutes at the start of each class to have your students write down three things they are grateful for, and see how it affects their success at learning to read.
+So, before jumping into your reading curriculum, take two minutes at the start of each class to have your students write down three things they are grateful for, and see how it affects their success at learning to read.
 (I’d love to hear how it goes!)

 And, if you really want to help your students: work on increasing your own level of positivity.
 It will make you 31% more effective at reaching your students.
 Your brain will be more creative and adept at solving your students’ problems.
 Plus, on top of all of that: you will be happier.